nielsdenissen/intro-to-fp-in-scala/README.md

 ![](docs/imgs/immutability_map_memory_1.png)  ![](docs/imgs/immutability_map_memory_2.png)

 ## 3. Type system
-Though not strictly related, types are very useful when you're writing a functional program.
+Types are very useful when you're writing a functional program.
 In functional programming you'll often be chaining functions together to compose higher level functions.
 Types make it lot easier to do so as they make it easy to understand the result of previous functions.
 Also, the compiler can help you in determining whether the operations you've written are valid.

 **Code Example**: Create a list of strings, parse to integers and filter < 10